Introduction

 - The requirement to review and update professional accounting education programs on a regular basis reflects the rapidly-changing and complex environment within which professional accountants operate.
 A typical review cycle may be three to five years, but it may be appropriate to undertake a more frequent review, for example to take account of changes in legislation, regulations, and standards relevant to professional accountants.

-Assessment of Professional Skills
+Formal Assessment of Professional Skills

 Tools for Implementation